-The first question as to why you should increase your click through rate seems obvious, but there’s more to it than you may think.
+The first question as to why you should increase your click-through rate seems obvious, but there’s more to it than you may think.

-Google’s job is to serve up the most relevant and trustworthy sources for its users; if it serves up a website that nobody clicks on, would this not raise suspicions on whether this is actually the best website/link to deliver?
+Google’s job is to serve up the most relevant and trustworthy sources for its users; if it serves up a website that nobody clicks on, would this not raise suspicions on whether it is actually the best website/link to deliver?

 Direct or indirect ranking factor?